-The TE100-P1U has two LED indicators on the top; the TE100-P1P's LEDs are on the end.
 The Error LED is red.
 The Status indicator LED is green.
 The LED indicator modes are described in the following table.

-Status LED (Green) Error LED (Red) Status Description Off Off No power.
+ACT LED (Green) ERR LED (Red) Status Description Off Off No power.
 On Off Normal operation - Idle.
 Flashing Off Normal operation - transmitting or receiving packets from the network.
 On On Hardware error.
-On Flashing (USB only) No printer connected to the USB port.
 Flashing Flashing Firmware upgrade in progress.